 The purpose of this handbook is to provide important information regarding guidelines and expectations that apply to the activity programs offered at Holdrege High School.
-Holdrege High School provides students the opportunity to participate in wide variety of extracurricular activities.
+Holdrege High School provides students the opportunity to participate in a wide variety of extracurricular activities.
 We encourage each student to find an area of interest and take advantage of the many activities at Holdrege High School.
-If you have any questions concerning Holdrege activities, contact Mr. Scott Schoneman, Activities Director: 995-6558 or scott.schoneman@holdregedusters.org
+If you have any questions concerning Holdrege activities, contact Mr. Dylan Sullivan, Activities Director: 995-6558 or dyan.sullivan@dusters.org